-The 10 Best Converse Chuck Taylor All-Star Shoes Out Now
+The 10 Best Converse Chuck Taylor All Star Shoes Out Now

-It doesn’t get much more iconic than the Converse Chuck Taylor All-Star.
+It doesn’t get much more iconic than the Converse Chuck Taylor All Star.

-Whether it’s the high or low top, a limited-edition collaboration or a always-in-stock classic colorway, the simple yet nuanced kicks are a must for serious sneaker connoisseurs and frugal fashionistas alike.
+Whether it’s the high- or low-top, a limited-edition collaboration or an always-in-stock classic colorway, the simple yet nuanced kicks are a must for serious sneaker connoisseurs and frugal fashionistas alike.

 As anyone who’s shopped for Chuck Taylors before knows, there are an almost intimidating number of options to choose from.
 But don’t give up the search yet.
-FN has narrowed down the hunt the ten best of the best options you can buy right now.
+FN has narrowed down the hunt to the 10 best options you can buy right now.

 Shop our choices below.

-Converse Chuck Taylor All-Star ’70 Pony Hair iD, $150; converse.com
+Converse Chuck Taylor All Star ’70 Pony Hair iD, $150; converse.com

-Converse Chuck Taylor All-Star Vintage Suede High Top, $95; converse.com
+Converse Chuck Taylor All Star Vintage Suede High-Top, $95; converse.com

-Converse Chuck Taylor All-Star Mara Hoffman Radial High Top, $125; converse.com
+Converse Chuck Taylor All Star Mara Hoffman Radial High-Top, $125; converse.com

-Converse Chuck Taylor All-Star ’70 High Top, $85; converse.com
+Converse Chuck Taylor All Star ’70 High-Top, $85; converse.com

-Converse Chuck Taylor All-Star Metallic Low Top, $50; converse.com
+Converse Chuck Taylor All Star Metallic Low-Top, $50; converse.com

-Converse Chuck Taylor All-Star Americana High Top, $60; converse.com
+Converse Chuck Taylor All Star Americana High-Top, $60; converse.com

-Converse Chuck Taylor All-Star Seasonal High Top, $55; converse.com
+Converse Chuck Taylor All Star Seasonal High-Top, $55; converse.com

-Converse Chuck Taylor All-Star Monochrome High Top, $55; converse.com
+Converse Chuck Taylor All Star Monochrome High-Top, $55; converse.com

-Converse Chuck Taylor All-Star Low Top, $50; converse.com
+Converse Chuck Taylor All Star Low-Top, $50; converse.com

-Converse Chuck Taylor All-Star Seasonal Low Top, $50; converse.com
+Converse Chuck Taylor All Star Seasonal Low-Top, $50; converse.com

 Want more?